Integrated staffing and student-centered strategy are reshaping campus operations

 Bundling in Action: A Model for Integration

 The CSU site is a living example of how CENTERS’ bundled management model works in practice.
-By bringing Recreation, Student Center, and Conference & Event Services under one coordinated operational strategy, and by empowering entrepreneurial leaders like Chris to implement integrated staffing and programming, CENTERS delivers greater efficiency, stronger student outcomes, and more cohesive campus experiences.
-This approach goes beyond simply sharing resources.
-It aligns people, purpose, and process across multiple assets to drive lasting impact.
+By bringing Recreation, Student Center, and Conference & Event Services under one coordinated operational strategy—and by empowering entrepreneurial leaders like Chris to implement integrated staffing and programming—CENTERS delivers greater efficiency, financial savings, stronger student outcomes, and more cohesive campus experiences.

 From Idea to Execution: What It Takes